 Talk to your friends, family, and neighbors

-You can be a powerful dark sky advocate for your neighborhood, your city, and even your state and country.
-Solving the light pollution problem involves raising awareness of the issue so that people are empowered to make better decisions as consumers, voters and community members.
-Use some of our resources like our General Brochure, “Losing the Dark Film” or Mobile Apps to help spread the word.
+You can be a powerful dark sky advocate for your neighborhood, your city, and even your state or province and country.
+Solving the light pollution problem involves raising awareness of the issue so that people are empowered to make better decisions as consumers, voters, and community members.
+Use some of our resources, like our General Brochure, Losing the Dark film, or mobile apps to help spread the word.

 Spread the word online

-Become a citizen scientist
+Become a community scientist

 Be part of a global community that is helping scientists measure and study light pollution.
 There are several ways to help.
 No experience necessary!